adsharma/kuzu-demo-dspy/README.md

 about the data using a Graph RAG pipeline.

 Tools used
-- [BAML](https://github.com/boundaryml/baml): AI and LLM prompting framework
+- [DSPy](https://dspy.ai/): Programming—not prompting—LMs
 - [Kuzu](https://github.com/kuzudb/kuzu): Embedded, fast, scalable graph database
 - [Streamlit](https://github.com/streamlit/streamlit): Visualization framework for building custom web apps

 ## Overview

 The goal is to show how to build modular "agents" (i.e., prompt pipelines that accomplish a subtask) that can then be strung together to accomplish more complex tasks.
-BAML allows users to compose together these kinds of agents with testing and validation capabilities, by offering a reliable means to generate structured outputs from LLMs.
+DSPy has been making progress on extracting structured data from text/images without customizing prompts lately.

 Kuzu is used as a data store for the graph, and Streamlit is used to build a simple UI for interacting with the graph.